Sreyan88/MMER/README.md

 mmer (alpha=0.01) | [Link](https://drive.google.com/file/d/1AycVAC_-gG0u1x7FSwVaEKJtunzk5n91/view?usp=sharing)
 mmer (alpha=0.001) | [Link](https://drive.google.com/file/d/1XGOefZQLGgSJgo4eE0NdTU-tQxmQC0OX/view?usp=sharing)

 Note: The tar.gz files also have logs in them.
-The models and logs in the folder are the format {validation_session}_model.pt and {validation_session}_stats.txt.
+The models and logs in the folder are in the format{validation_session}_model.pt and {validation_session}_stats.txt.

 If you find this work useful, please do cite our paper: